astafford2/Web-based-API-Simulator-Developer-Portal/Documentation/Development.md

-        └── DockerfileExternal              # Dockerfile to build back-end development image through an external repository ├── vue\                            # Front-end folder for all vue files ├── public\                         # Files that are served raw and accessible in its plain URL ├── src\                            # Source files for vue front-end ├── assets\                         # Asset files for the vue front-end ├── components\                     # HTML components to import in vue files
+        └── DockerfileExternal              # Dockerfile to build back-end development image through an external repository ├── vue\                            # Front-end folder for all vue files ├── public\                         # Files that are served raw and accessible in its plain URL ├── cypress\                           # Files relating to the Cypress test running library ├── integration\                         # Test files for the front-end code for Cypress to run ├── login_spec.js                       # Javascript file that contains cypress tests for the login page and functionality
+                ├── navbar_spec.js                      # Javascript file that contains cypress tests for the navbar component and button
+                ├── references_spec.js                  # Javascript file that contains cypress tests for the references page and various functionalities on that page
+                ├── workflows_spec.js                   # Javascript file that contains cypress tests for the workflows page ├── src\                            # Source files for vue front-end ├── assets\                         # Asset files for the vue front-end ├── components\                     # HTML components to import in vue files